-This study has been prepared to provide an overview of project STA7083, the design, fabrication and installation of 4 No. external CP monitoring systems for the Dudgeon offshore wind farm (OWF).
-This document highlights the scope of supply, delivery, and installation of the systems, as well as detailing any lessons learned.
+This study has been prepared to provide an overview of project STA7083, the design, fabrication and installation of four external CP monitoring systems for the Dudgeon offshore wind farm (OWF).
+This document highlights the scope of supply, delivery and installation of the systems, as well as detailing any lessons learned.

 To provide assurance that the installed external galvanic CP systems on the structures are providing the required protection, Statoil identified a need for fixed CP monitoring systems to provide confirmation of adequate CP performance.
 Measuring and recording reliable, repeatable CP readings from fixed locations and depths in the high-flow tidal areas of the OWF is difficult, yet vital for ensuring that the anode systems are meeting their design criteria.
 It was planned for the monitoring systems to be installed during the early stages of the field construction, so that the early CP polarisation data could be gathered and any long term seasonal variations identified and further monitored.

 The V-string zinc reference electrode provides long-term, stable CP potential measurements and was selected for this application due to its rugged construction.
 The zinc reference electrode is far less fragile than a silver / silver chloride equivalent, with a longer reliable design life, both of which are advantages in dynamic environments where replacement is not envisaged.
 The cable tail is especially toughened and sheathed with an abrasion-resistant synthetic braid, further improving protection.
-A total of 3 reference electrodes per structure was chosen, with 1 No. positioned below the level of the rock dump; 1 no. just above the rock dump layer; and 1 No. at the mid-point of the submerged section.
+A total of 3 reference electrodes per structure was chosen, with one positioned below the level of the rock dump, another just above the rock dump layer and a third one at the mid-point of the submerged section.

 Installation of both the topside units and the subsea components was carried out under Deepwater supervision, both on the vessel and the structure, with support from rope access technicians from Trac and the crew of the client’s Service Operation Vessel (SOV), the Njord, operated by Esvagt under the control of Statoil client representatives.